Rikemannen/obsidian-sync/Journal/September 13 2025.md

 Cleaning times are approximate, i loose about 20-15 min per time, 6 times thats about 1.5 hours of sleep lost.
 We wake up after 8 tho, dont know when exactly.
 I probably wont sleep before first one, so from ~00:30 → ~09:00 - 1.5 hours is ~7 hours of sleep.
 Ive gotten worse tho...
 Ima scroll reddit now when waiting for first one.
 I also gotta remember to restart the printer since it did complain about accelerometer or smth.
 And i really hope nothing fails.
 Dreaming?? thats for noobs.

+Update, time is 03:30, i fell asleep and didnt change, and i just dont want to do all this rn, ill probably just post the parts.